-- manager, maintenance manager, quality assurance manager, technical support manager, training manager) are usually occupied by university graduates in engineering or physical sciences: - (b) The other positions for which a university degree is normally expected are those of shift technical adviser and safety engineer.
+- (a) Managerial positions (e.g. plant manager, deputy plant manager, operations manager, safety manager, maintenance manager, quality assurance manager, technical support manager, training manager) are usually occupied by university graduates in engineering or physical sciences; - (b) The other positions for which a university degree is normally expected are those of shift technical adviser and safety engineer.
 Reactor physicists, radiation protection officers, plant chemists and maintenance engineers will also generally have university degrees, and some of the more junior personnel might also have completed university level education; - (c) Supervisors (e.g. for the plant, unit, shift and control room) will often have a degree from a university or engineering college.
-Control room operators are typically expected to have a diploma from a technical school, although they might instead have a degree from a university or engineering college; - (d) Field operators2 commonly have, at a minimum, a secondary school diploma; - (e) Other technical positions might be filled by graduates of vocational or technical schools. - 3.18.
+Control room operators are typically expected to have a diploma from a technical school, although they might instead have a degree from a university or engineering college; - (d) Field operators2 commonly have, at a minimum, a secondary school diploma2/5. - (e) Other technical positions might be filled by graduates of vocational or technical schools.

+3.18.
 Training instructors should have an appropriate background in an education related subject, in addition to a degree in an appropriate discipline in their area(s) of responsibility (see also para.
 4.23 of SSR-2/2 (Rev. 1) [1]).